Dozodouzo/supybot-git/README.md

      <al-bot-test> The operation succeeded.
 ```

-* Define your first repo, using a a repository you have access to and
+* Define your first repo, using a repository you have access to and
   a channel you want to feed e. g.,
 ```
     <leamas> @repoadd leamas-git https://github.com/leamas/supybot-git #al-bot-test
+    <al-bot-test> leamas: Cloning of leamas-git started...
     <al-bot-test> leamas: Repository created and cloned
 ```

 * Initially you will follow all branches (the 'branches' config item is '\*') Use
-  the repostat command to see branches in you repo:
+  the `@repostat` command to see branches in you repo:
 ```
     <leamas> @repostat leamas-git
     <al-bot-test> leamas: Watched branches: master, devel